lazerwalker/zephyr/README.md

 ## Licensing

-All of the source code in this repo is licensed under the MIT license.
-See the LICENSE file for more details.
+All of the media content (in the `public/audio` and `public/cinemagraphs` folders) is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+More information is available at https://creativecommons.org/licenses/by-nc/4.0/.

-All of the media content (in the `public/audio` and `public/cinemagraphs` folders) currently have no license; you do not have the right to use them.
-This will change; I plan to either make them available under some form of Creative Commons license, or they will be removed from this repository.
+All of the source code (read: everything else) is licensed under the MIT license.
+See the LICENSE file in this repo for more information.